 This command is also supported in QPI mode.
-In QPI mode, the instruction and data is shifted in on IO0-IO3.
+In QPI mode the instruction and data is shifted in on IO0-IO3.

-Figure 40 Write Register (WRR) command sequence QPI mode
+Figure 40.
+Write Register (WRR) Command Sequence QPI Mode

-The Write Registers (WRR) command allows the user to change the values of the Legacy Block Protection bits in either the non-volatile Status Register 1 or in the volatile Status Register 1, to define the size of the area that is to be treated as read-only.
+The Write Registers (WRR) command allows the user to change the values of the Legacy Block Protection bits in either the nonvolatile Status Register 1 or in the volatile Status Register 1, to define the size of the area that is to be treated as read-only.

-The Write Registers (WRR) command also allows the user to set the Status Register Protect 0 (SRP0) bit to a '1' or '0'.
+The Write Registers (WRR) command also allows the user to set the Status Register Protect 0 (SRP0) bit to a "1" or a "0".
 The Status Register Protect 0 (SRP0) bit and Write Protect (WP#) signal allow the BP bits to be hardware protected.

-When the Status Register Protect 0 (SRP0 SR1V[7]) bit is a '0', it is possible to write to the Status Register provided that the WREN or WRENV command has previously been sent, regardless of whether Write Protect (WP#) signal is driven to the logic HIGH or logic LOW state.
+When the Status Register Protect 0 (SRP0 SR1V[7]) bit is a "0", it is possible to write to the Status Register provided that the WREN or WRENV command has previously been sent, regardless of whether Write Protect (WP#) signal is driven to the logic high or logic low state.

-When the Status Register Protect 0 (SRP0) bit is set to '1', two cases need to be considered, depending on the state of Write Protect (WP#):
+When the Status Register Protect 0 (SRP0) bit is set to a "1", two cases need to be considered, depending on the state of Write Protect (WP#):

-- If Write Protect (WP#) signal is driven to the logic HIGH state, it is possible to write to the Status and Configuration Registers provided that the WREN or WRENV command has previously been sent before the WRR command. - If Write Protect (WP#) signal is driven to the logic LOW state, it is not possible to write to the Status and Configuration Registers even if the WREN or WRENV command has previously been sent before the WRR command.
+- If Write Protect (WP#) signal is driven to the logic high state, it is possible to write to the Status and Configuration Registers provided that the WREN or WRENV command has previously been sent before the WRR command. - If Write Protect (WP#) signal is driven to the logic low state, it is not possible to write to the Status and Configuration Registers even if the WREN or WRENV command has previously been sent before the WRR command.
 Attempts to write to the Status and Configuration Registers are rejected, not accepted for execution, and no error indication is provided.
 As a consequence, all the data bytes in the memory area that are protected by the Legacy Block Protection bits of the Status Register, are also hardware protected by WP#.

-Note The WP# hardware protection can be provided:
+The WP# hardware protection can be provided:

-- by setting the Status Register Protect 0 (SRP0) bit after driving write protect (WP#) signal to the logic LOW state; - or by driving Write Protect (WP#) signal to the logic LOW state after setting the Status Register Protect 0 (SRP0) bit to a '1'.
+- by setting the Status Register Protect 0 (SRP0) bit after driving Write Protect (WP#) signal to the logic low state; - or by driving Write Protect (WP#) signal to the logic low state after setting the Status Register Protect 0 (SRP0) bit to a "1".

-The only way to release the hardware protection is to pull the Write Protect (WP#) signal to the logic HIGH state.
-If WP# is permanently tied HIGH, hardware protection of the BP bits can never be activated.
+The only way to release the hardware protection is to pull the Write Protect (WP#) signal to the logic high state.
+If WP# is permanently tied high, hardware protection of the BP bits can never be activated.

-Hardware protection is disabled when Quad mode is enabled (CR1V[1] = 1) or QPI mode is enabled (CR2V[3] = 1) because WP# becomes IO2; therefore, it cannot be utilized.
+Hardware protection is disabled when Quad Mode is enabled (CR1V[1] = 1) or QPI mode is enabled (CR2V[3] =1) because WP# becomes IO2; therefore, it cannot be utilized.

-See "Status Register Protect (SRP1, SRP0)" on page 50 for a table showing the SRP and WP# control of Status and Configuration protection.
+See Section 7.5, Status Register Protect (SRP1, SRP0) on page 47 for a table showing the SRP and WP# control of Status and Configuration protection.